 - Descriptions can be extended to pause the main video to fit in longer descriptions

 - Premixed audio in second soundtrack also supported for simple descriptions

 - Switchable sign translation video can be overlaid on the main video.

 - caption and sign language is keyed of current locale but can be changed

 - Tab navigation using IsTabStop and TabIndex

 - ISO standard accessibility icons

 - User preferences stored in IsolatedStorage.

 Our second release is a set of tools for creating media players using the Expression Encoder product more directly.
-It consists of a an accessible template and an associated plugin which allows non-programmers to create a silverlight player directly from a set of assets.
+It consists of a an accessible template and an associated plugin which allows non-programmers to create a silverlight player directly from a

 This template includes the same access features as the version one player, with a slightly different look and feel.
 It does not include the user preferences dialog.